vchat-meme-blip/polymarket-cafe/README.md

     MONGODB_URI="mongodb+srv://<user>:<password>@<cluster-url>/...&appName=..."

     # Your OpenAI API Key(s) for agent intelligence
-    # You can provide a single key or a comma-separated list of keys
+    # You can provide a single key or a comma-separated list for load balancing
     OPENAI_API_KEYS="your_openai_api_key_1,your_openai_api_key_2"

     # Your ElevenLabs API Key for voice synthesis and music generation